Safeguarding and Vulnerable Adults Policy

 The Designated Safeguarding Officer (DSO) has the following responsibilities:

-• Receive employees concerns about safeguarding concerns of our Users and respond seriously, swiftly, and appropriately
+Receive employees concerns about safeguarding of our Users and respond seriously, swiftly, and appropriately

-• Maintain an up-to-date Register of Risk, which includes the Safeguarding Incident Log
+Maintain an up-to-date Register of Risk, on our safeguarding system

 The Safeguarding Team Leads have the following responsibilities: